- A

 .

-# File activesupport/lib/active_support/test_case.rb, line 81 def parallelize(workers: :number_of_processors, with: :processes, threshold: ActiveSupport.test_parallelization_threshold) workers = Concurrent.physical_processor_count if workers == :number_of_processors workers = ENV["PARALLEL_WORKERS"].to_i if ENV["PARALLEL_WORKERS"] return if workers <= 1 Minitest.parallel_executor = ActiveSupport::Testing::ParallelizeExecutor.new(size: workers, with: with, threshold: threshold) end
+# File activesupport/lib/active_support/test_case.rb, line 107 def parallelize(workers: :number_of_processors, with: :processes, threshold: ActiveSupport.test_parallelization_threshold, parallelize_databases: ActiveSupport.parallelize_test_databases) case when ENV["PARALLEL_WORKERS"] workers = ENV["PARALLEL_WORKERS"].to_i when workers == :number_of_processors workers = (Concurrent.available_processor_count || Concurrent.processor_count).floor end if with == :processes ActiveSupport.parallelize_test_databases = parallelize_databases end Minitest.parallel_executor = ActiveSupport::Testing::ParallelizeExecutor.new(size: workers, with: with, threshold: threshold) end

 parallelize_setup(&block) Link

-Set up hook for parallel testing.
+Setup hook for parallel testing.
 This can be used if you have multiple databases or any behavior that needs to be run after the process is forked but before the tests run.

 Note: this feature is not available with the threaded parallelization.